0100101101011010/food/_pages/print/creamy-cauliflower-cheese-bake.md

 ---
 layout: page
 author: Kelly Zhang
-title: Savoury Lentil Soup in the Slow Cooker or Instant Pot (Print-Friendly)
+title: Creamy Cauliflower Cheese Bake (Print-Friendly)
-permalink: /print/savoury-lentil-soup-slow-cooker-instant-pot
+permalink: /print/creamy-cauliflower-cheese-bake
-rname: savoury-lentil-soup-slow-cooker-instant-pot
+rname: creamy-cauliflower-cheese-bake
 excerpt: "Make a delicious, filling soup that's high in fiber and protein.
 It's perfect for meal prep, and I always stock a portion or two in the freezer.
 Both the vegan and omni versions are delicious."
 ---